JuliaSmoothOptimizers/DCISolver.jl/paper/paper.md

 but also `Percival.jl` [@percival-jl] a pure Julia implementations of an augmented Lagrangian penalization method.
 The main advantage of using JSO-compliant solvers is the flexibility in the origin of the inputted problem.

 To the best of our knowledge, there is no available open-source implementation of the DCI algorithm.
-Hence, we offer here a very interesting alternative to interior-point methods or augmented Lagrangian methods that are regularly used in the references mentioned above.
+Hence, we offer here a very interesting alternative to interior-point methods (not factorization free) or augmented Lagrangian methods that are regularly used in the references mentioned above.
 Moreover, solvers coded in pure Julia do not require external compiled dependencies and work with multiple input data types, while solvers in Fortran are limited to simple and double precisions.

 `DCISolver.jl` is designed to help application experts quickly solve real-world problems and help researchers improve, compare and analyze new techniques to handle constraints without writing algorithms themselves.
 The user benefits from JuliaSmoothOptimizers's framework to solve nonlinear optimization problems of diverse nature in an accessible fashion, which makes it very suitable for numerical optimization courses.